Pawsanie/Novelist/README.md

 It must be used for business logic that will work in the menu.<br>
 The **'SettingsMenu'** class and its menu can be used as an external wrapper, or modified.<br>
 I planned to use it as a wrapper and make a separate menu for each type of setting.

-### Sound system:
-At the moment, working with sound in the application is not implemented.

 # Known Bugs: